Oakley Fall Line M

 - Lens-change system prioritizes security over speed, and swapping between lenses is fairly tedious and slow.

-Oakley’s Fall Line XM packs in quality optics and comfort into a well-rounded and stylish design that stacks up well in the extensive snow goggle market.
-Another Oakley model to consider is their Flight Deck XM, which is a medium-fit variation of their longstanding spherical design.
-Despite the trimmed-down size from the standard model, the Flight Deck XM still puts a premium on field of vision with a minimalist build and expansive, curved lens that easily beats the Fall Line in peripheral visibility.
+Oakley’s Fall Line M packs in quality optics and comfort into a well-rounded and stylish design that stacks up well in the extensive snow goggle market.
+Another Oakley model to consider is their Flight Deck M (and larger Flight Deck L), which puts a premium on field of vision with a minimalist build and expansive, curved lens that easily beats the Fall Line in peripheral visibility.
 Both have a sleek, frameless look, although the more angular Fall Line with its cylindrical lens certainly makes more of a statement.
 In the end, a final decision between the two Oakley offerings will come down to preferences on styling and field of view.

-Another in-house option to consider is Oakley’s Line Miner XM, which shares a lot in common with the Fall Line: both feature cylindrical shapes, come with one Prizm lens, and are made in Oakley’s versatile XM size (and larger models are available for each).
+Another in-house option to consider is Oakley’s Line Miner M, which shares a lot in common with the Fall Line: Both feature cylindrical shapes, come with one Prizm lens, and are made in Oakley’s versatile M size (and larger models are available for each).
 Other similarities include anti-fog coatings, good all-around ventilation, triple-layer foam, and decent but not spectacular field of vision.
-The primary difference between the two is looks: the Line Miner has more subdued and classic frame, while the Fall Line’s larger lens is angular and frameless.
-Swapping lenses is even slower with the Line Miner, but it does come in around $40 cheaper (depending on the lens).
+The primary difference between the two is looks: The Line Miner has a more subdued and classic frame, while the Fall Line’s larger lens is angular and frameless.
+Swapping lenses is even slower with the Line Miner, but it does come in around $50 cheaper (depending on the lens).

 Anon is a leader in the quick-change lens world, and the Sync model utilizes their M-Fusion design.
 Rather than relying solely on magnets like their M Series, the Sync uses both magnets as well as hinges along the sides of the frame, which close over the lens and secure it in place.
 As a result, it’s significantly easier to swap lenses with the Sync compared to the Fall Line, and you get two included lenses for the same price as the Oakley.
 That said, Oakley’s Prizm glass is higher-quality with crisper optics, and we’ve found Oakley goggles in general do a little better in terms of fog prevention.
 In the end, a choice between the two will come down to how you prioritize clarity versus having a second lens.